 Successfully learning and becoming fluent in a second language requires lots of practice and use by the student.
 To be sure our students are progressing in their chosen language of study, we administer performance-based assessments at every level, beginning in 6th grade.
 These assessments allow students to demonstrate their capabilities through real-world tasks and scenarios.

 Students take a summative assessment at the end of each unit that tests three modes of communication:

 Students receive a proficiency rating on a scale from 1-20 at the end of each grading period that describes the level of language the student can sustain consistently at least 80% of the time.
 These ratings are broken down into five descriptors:

-Beginning in middle school, world language learners are eligible to earn Carnegie Credits after reaching a course proficiency rating of "10" or above.
+Beginning in middle school, world language learners are eligible to earn Carnegie Credits for Level 1 language classes.
 Carnegie credits are converted into numeric grades, which are then computed into the student's GPA.

 For more information and up-to-date details regarding Lexington One's World Language Program, please visit our microsite.